UJhinN/Comparison-of-tuition-fees/README.md

 ## **Thai University Tuition Fee Dashboard Computer and AI Engineering** ##

 ## **Project Overview**
-This project presents a **Streamlit web application** designed to visualize tuition fee data of Computer Engineering and Artificial Intelligence Engineering programs offered by Thai universities.
-The data is collected from MyTCAS.com, then cleaned, processed, and displayed using interactive dashboards.
-The system aims to assist high school students and parents in comparing tuition costs and exploring academic programs more easily.
+This interactive web application leverages Streamlit technology to create a comprehensive analytical platform for exploring tuition fee structures across Thai universities, specifically focusing on Computer Engineering and Artificial Intelligence programs.
+By transforming raw data from the TCAS into meaningful visualizations, this dashboard empowers prospective students to make data-driven educational investment decisions.
+The application features a multi-layered analysis approach, combining statistical with geographical distribution patterns to provide a 360-degree view of higher education costs in Thailand's technology sector.
+Through dynamic filtering capabilities and real-time chart updates, users can customize their exploration based on budget constraints, geographic preferences, and academic program types.

 ## **Data Extraction & Processing**